Finance & Tax Consultants

 Income Taxes on the Rise

 The rising tide of income taxes has become a contentious issue.
-The average income tax rate for a single worker is currently at 24.9%.
-Additionally, Australia’s company tax rate stands at 28.5%, marking it as the second-highest in the OECD.
+The average income tax rate for a single worker is estimated at around 24.9%, reflecting Australia’s progressive tax brackets.
+Australia’s company tax rate stands at 30%, reduced to 25% for base rate entities with an aggregated turnover under $50 million, according to the Australian Taxation Office.
 This heavy fiscal load has prompted significant pushback from critics who argue that the current tax structure is detrimental to:

 • Investment: High taxes reduce the available capital for both individuals and businesses.